Yuga cycle: Other cultures

 In the Metamorphoses (I, 89–150; c.
 8 BCE), the Roman poet Ovid describes four ages (Golden, Silver, Bronze, and Iron Ages), excluding Hesiod's Heroic Age, as a downward curve with the present time as the nadir of misery and immorality, according to Godwin, affecting both human life and the after-death state, where deaths in the first two ages became immortal, watchful spirits that benefited the human race, deaths in the third age went to Hades (Greek god of the underworld), and deaths in the fourth age had an unknown fate.

 Joscelyn Godwin posits that it is probably from Hindu tradition that knowledge of the ages reached the Greeks and other Indo-European peoples.
 Godwin adds that the number 432,000 (Kali Yuga's duration) occurring in four widely separated cultures (Hindu, Chaldean, Chinese, and Icelandic) has long been noticed.

+In Symbolic Astronomy, Mackenzie Muileboom points out that the numbers 432, 84, 24, and 10 often appear together in these mythologies: e.g. according to Berossus, the 10 pre-flood Kings ruled for 432000 years; in Jainism, the 22nd tirthankara (out of 24) is said to have lived 84000 years ago; the Iliad and Odyssey recount a 10 year war and a 10 year voyage and are divided into 24 books each; Mount Meru is said to be 84000 yojanas high, has 9 or 10 levels (as depicted at Borobudur, whose six square levels have 432 Buddha statues), and represents the Earth's axis (whose tilt varies between 22 and 24 degrees, causing the "four seasons", the equinoxes and solstices, like the 4 yugas), which form a mathematical sequence, since 431 is the 83rd prime number, 83 is the 23rd prime number, and 23 is the 9th prime number.